aakash52297/Password-maker/README.md

 Within the html I structured everything to be as neat as possible and able to read for others if need be.
 I focused on the material I have learrned so far to create a proper structure for the html.

 Moving onto the css it took me a while to get what I truly wanted, such as colors and font sizes, along with many more details.
 However, after I went through various selections, I was able to find and use everything that I wanted to design the webpage and randoom password generator to my liking.
+The css was something I enjoyed working on the most, it allowed me to create the random password generator the way I wanted with the designing aspect, I personally feel people who would use it would enjoy the work put into the css aspect as well.

+The javascript was the hardest section for me to work on due to getting the entire program to work properly, however once I started getting the program to work more of the script came naturally and slowly started making more sense as I progressed forward.